justinrummel/jr.com-mm/_posts/2015-02-06-resizing-a-vmware-fusion-ubuntu-server-logical-vhd-via-guided-partitioning.md

 HELLO!
 That was a lot more information than last time!
 The biggest clue as that we are dealing with a LVM system (outside the amount of text that is returned from one command) is the "Linux LVM" description for /dev/sda5.

-Lets see what are the results from our command after we increase our VM size from 20GB to 30 GB (like we did last time).
+Let's see what are the results from our command after we increase our VM size from 20GB to 30 GB (like we did last time).

 {% highlight bash %}
 sadmin@ubuntu:~$ sudo fdisk -l